UST-Robotics-Team/Software-Tutorial-2025-Notes/tutorial-1-basic-io/Homework.md

 - Validated code strings
 . _ _ _  J
 _        T
-- Unvalidated code strings (aka no letter on the right side) . _ _ .       // even though this is the codestring for P, it has not been validated because there is no P next to the codestring.
+- Un-validated code strings (aka no letter on the right side) . _ _ .       // even though this is the codestring for P, it has not been validated because there is no P next to the codestring.
 . _ . _       // this is just an invalid codestring.
 ```